Polikarpov I-16: Design and development

 The M-22-powered TsKB-12 first took to the air on 30 December 1933 with the famous Soviet test pilot Valery Chkalov at the controls.
 The second TsKB-12, with a Cyclone engine and three-bladed propeller, flew in January of the following year.
 Initial government trials in February 1934 revealed very good maneuverability, but the aircraft did not tolerate abrupt control inputs.
 Thus the TsKB-12 was deemed dangerous to fly and all aerobatics were forbidden.
 The M-22 version was preferred due to the vibration of the Cyclone-powered aircraft.
 Pilots commented early on about the difficulty of climbing into the cockpit, a trait that persisted through the I-16's service life.
 Before continuing test flights the designers had to answer the question of spin behavior.
-Wind tunnel testing suggested that the TsKB-12, with its short tail, would enter an unrecoverable flat spin, but real-life trials were necessary to confirm this.
+Wind tunnel testing suggested that the TsKB-12, with its short tail, would enter an unrecoverable spin, but real-life trials were necessary to confirm this.
 Since Cyclone engines were rare, it was decided to risk the M-22 prototype for this purpose.
 On 1 and 2 March 1934, Chkalov performed 75 spins and discovered that the aircraft had very benign stall behavior (dipping a wing and recovering without input from the pilot when airspeed increased) and intentional spins could be easily terminated by placing the controls in the neutral position.
 The stories of vicious spin behavior of the I-16 perpetuated in modern literature is unfounded (perhaps extrapolated from Gee Bee experience).
 In fact, the I-16's stablemate, the biplane Polikarpov I-153, exhibited much worse spin characteristics.

 Service trials of the new fighter, designated I-16, began on 22 March 1934.
 The M-22 prototype reached 359 km/h (223 mph).
 The pioneering presence of a complex, triple-strut manually retracted main landing gear design was prone to jamming and required considerable strength from the pilot, who directly operated the rearmost strut's upper end, moved with a manually turned jackscrew running spanwise within the wing structure, to "slide" outwards and inwards on each side to respectively get the main gear retracted and extended, with the main strut (the forward-most of the trio) needing to shorten its length during its retraction to fit the mainwheel into the lower fuselage, performed by the middle-location strut's geometric arrangement and pivot locations.
 Most of the test flights were performed with the gear extended.
+On 14 April 1934, the Cyclone prototype was damaged when one of the landing gear legs collapsed while it was taxiing.
 On 1 May 1934, the M-22 prototype participated in the flyover of Red Square.
 Approximately thirty I-16 Type 1 aircraft were delivered, but were not assigned to any VVS fighter squadron.
 Most pilots who flew the I-16 Type 1 for evaluation purposes did not find the aircraft to have many redeeming characteristics.
 Regardless of pilot opinion, much attention was focused on the Cyclone-powered aircraft and the M-25 (the license-built Cyclone).
-On 14 April 1934, the Cyclone prototype was damaged when one of the landing gear legs collapsed while it was taxiing.